+Enrollment Process and Applications for Admission:

-(2) Charter schools may not administer tests to potential applicants or predicate enrollment on results from any test of ability or achievement.
+Enrollment Process.
+Charter schools may not administer tests to potential applicants or predicate enrollment on results from any test of ability or achievement.
+Charter schools may not use financial incentives to recruit students.
 Requirements for enrollment in a charter school, including but not limited to attendance at informational meetings and interviews, shall not be designed, intended, or used to discriminate.
 Charter schools may not require potential students and their families to attend interviews or informational meetings as a condition of enrollment.

+Application for Admission.
+Every charter school must submit its proposed application for admission, and any subsequent revisions, beyond changing dates indicated and correcting minor grammatical errors, to the Department for approval.

+Principal Application Deadlines.
+Charter schools may not set any principal application deadlines or hold any enrollment lotteries for student admissions for the upcoming school year until after January 1.
+Every charter school shall conclude its principal enrollment process no later than March 15 of each year.

+Written Notice: Charter schools shall notify all applicants in writing of the rights of students with diverse learning needs to attend the charter school and to receive accommodations and support services, including students who may have disabilities, require special education, or are English language learners.
+Charter schools must include this notice as part of the school’s application and enrollment materials.
+Every charter school must make information regarding the availability of services for students generally available in the school’s outreach materials, through the student handbook, and on the school’s website.

-(3) Schools shall give reasonable public notice, of at least one month, of all application deadlines.
+Application Deadlines: Charter schools shall give reasonable public notice, of at least one month, of all application deadlines.

-(4) In conformance with M.G.L. c.
+Enrollment in Commonwealth Charter Schools: In conformance with M.G.L. c.
 71, § 89, enrollment in Commonwealth charter schools shall be conducted as follows:

+In such cases where there are fewer spaces than eligible applicants, students shall be accepted for admission by a lottery process.

+A Commonwealth charter school shall provide an enrollment preference to:

+Siblings of students already attending the school; and

-In such cases where there are fewer spaces than eligible applicants who reside in the city or town in which a Commonwealth charter school is located, or who are siblings of students already attending said charter school, the charter school shall hold an enrollment lottery for all such applicants;
+Students who reside in the city or town in which a Commonwealth charter school is located or, in the case of a regional charter school, to students who reside within the charter school’s region.

-(b) If there are more spaces available than eligible applicants from the city or town in which said Commonwealth charter school is located and who are siblings of current students, and there are more eligible applicants from outside of that city or town than spaces available, the charter school shall hold an enrollment lottery.
+If there are fewer spaces for admission to the charter school than eligible applicants, the charter school shall hold an enrollment lottery for all such applicants.

-(c) The Department shall notify each Commonwealth charter school no later than February 15th of any limitation on the number of students from a district that may be enrolled in charter schools for the upcoming school year.
+The Department shall notify each Commonwealth charter school no later than February 15 of any limitation(s) on the number of students from a district that may be enrolled in charter schools for the upcoming school year.